javascript-tutorial/en.javascript.info/2-ui/2-events/04-default-browser-action/article.md

 The only exception -- is `return false` from a handler assigned using `on<event>`.

-In all other cases, the return is not needed and it's not processed anyhow.
+In all other cases, `return` is not needed and it's not processed anyhow.
 ```

 ### Example: the menu